 There are many students in the BYU Marriott School of Business Department of Finance.

 Nile Hatch is a professor in the Department of Management.
+He teaches three classes in the management department each semester.

 John Doe graduated from the School of Accountancy at BYU Marriott in 2001.